 January 2015 announcement

 Humanities E-Book is a digital collection of 2,200 full-text titles offered by the ACLS in collaboration with nineteen learned societies, nearly 100 contributing publishers, and librarians at the University of Michigan’s Scholarly Publishing Office.
 Forty-five AAUP members contribute to the Project.
 The result is an online, fully searchable collection of high-quality books in the Humanities, recommended and reviewed by scholars and featuring unlimited multi-user access and free, downloadable MARC records.

 This initiative will publish emerging scholars’ first books in the English-language literatures of Central and North America and the Caribbean.
 A shared, centralized, external editorial service will be created to handle all editorial and production aspects of ALI books.
 New York University Press, Fordham University Press, Rutgers University Press, Temple University Press, and the University of Virginia Press were awarded a 2008 Andrew W. Mellon Foundation grant for the ALI.

 Archaeology of the Americas Digital Monograph Initiative

 In 2009, six AAUP members were awarded a planning grant from the Mellon Foundation to develop a digital collection of archaeology scholarship on the Americas.
-The AADMI is intended to give scholars and professional archaeologists the ability to review data not commonly found in conventionally published volumes.
-Participating publishers are the University Press of Colorado, Texas A&M University Press, University of Alabama Press, University of Arizona Press, University Press of Florida, and University of Utah Press.
+The AADMI was intended to give scholars and professional archaeologists the ability to review data not commonly found in conventionally published volumes.
+Participating publishers were the University Press of Colorado, Texas A&M University Press, University of Alabama Press, University of Arizona Press, University Press of Florida, and University of Utah Press.